 Know what to expect: Mortgage Brokers and Loan Officers

-Your loan officer will represent you to the bank or other lending institution.
-A mortgage banker will guide you through the selection, processing and loan closing.
-Either a salary or commission is paid to mortgage brokers by their employers.
+A loan officer will represent you to the bank or other lending institution.
+A loan officer can guide you through the selection, processing and loan closing.
+Either a salary or commission is paid to loan officers by their employers.

 Got a Question?